 Symptoms of Tinnitus: Recognising the Signs

 The primary symptom of tinnitus is the perception of sound when no external source is present.
 This sound can manifest as ringing, buzzing, hissing, whistling, or other noises.
 It may be constant or intermittent, and its intensity can vary.
 Some individuals experience tinnitus in one ear, while others perceive it in both.
-The specific characteristics of tinnitus can differ from person to person.
+The specific characteristics of tinnitus can differ from person to person, making a personalised assessment crucial for effective treatment.

 Causes of Tinnitus: Why Do You Hear That Ringing?